 Image via Brooklyn Museum

 For more, read Ed Winkleman's blog and check out his gallery.
 Browse the works of Matthew Albanese, the man behind the steel-wool tornado.
 And read "Art Investment as Floating Crap Game" by William Baumol, an economist and artist.

+Download the podcast, or Subscribe.
 Music: Sia's "Clap Your Hands."
-Find us: Twitter/ Facebook/Spotify/ Tumblr.
-Download the Planet Money iPhone App.
+Find us: Twitter/ Facebook/ Flickr.